 The Fund was established to account for operations that are financed and operated in a manner similar to private business enterprises, where the intent is that costs of providing goods and services to the general public on a continuing basis be financed or recovered primarily through user charges.
 Purchaser payments and the earnings thereon are invested to meet the obligations for future higher education expenses of a named student under each contract.
 The payment of general and administrative expenses and other activities of the Fund necessary to fulfill its purposes are recorded within the Fund.
 There are no other funds of CollegeInvest combined with the Fund in the accompanying financial statements.
+In addition, the Fund is also presented as a proprietary fund in the State of Colorado Comprehensive Annual Financial report.
 Thus, the financial statements of the CollegeInvest Prepaid Tuition Fund are intended to present the financial position and the changes in financial position and cash flows of only that portion of the financial reporting entity, State of Colorado, that is attributable to the transactions of CollegeInvest Prepaid Tuition Fund.
-They do not purport to, and do not, present fairly the financial position of the State of Colorado as of June 30, 2012 and 2011, and the changes in its financial position, or, where applicable, its cash flows, for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the State of Colorado as of June 30, 2013 and 2012, and the changes in its financial position, or, where applicable, its cash flows, for the years then ended, in conformity with accounting principles generally accepted in the United States of America.